azapi | October 2025 | |

 and id

-, and an OPTIONAL key, properties
+, which have a string value, and an OPTIONAL key, properties

-, with a value of a JSON object.¶
+, with a value of an object.¶

 type

-value that specifies the type of the Subject.¶
+:REQUIRED.
+A string value that specifies the type of the Subject.¶

 id

-value containing the unique identifier of the Subject, scoped to the type
+:REQUIRED.
+A string value containing the unique identifier of the Subject, scoped to the type

 .¶